Listen to What Is Yellow?:

 Hailstones and Halibut Bones, composed for an entire student body, was created as a large-scale collaborative work, and designed to build community.
 The use of community resources is an integral part of the song cycle when performed with a live ensemble.
 Within a school community, Hailstones and Halibut Bones offers the potential for an integrated curriculum.

-In an effort to make Hailstones and Halibut Bones more accessible to schools, the instrumental accompaniments of four songs are now available as MP3 and AIFF files and may be downloaded from this website.
+In an effort to make Hailstones and Halibut Bones more accessible to schools, the instrumental accompaniments of four songs are available as MP3 and AIFF files.
+If you are interested in purchasing and downloading these files, please send inquiries to firstname.lastname@example.org.

 Slideshow photos by Barbara Handelman, John Ragonese, Betsy James, and Nancy Gibson